Prof. Ciesielski is available for office hours on Wednesdays at 15:30 in room 12-522

 15:30 - 17:00

 The course is dedicated to Master's students of electrical and computer engineering with specialization in Embeddeded Systems or Integrated Systems.
 3 ECTS credit points can be earned.
-An exam will be offered during the last week of the lecture period (July 10 - 14).

 This lecture is part of the Erasmus Mundus Distinguished Lecture Series on Embedded Systems and will be given by Prof. Maciej Ciesielski, University of Massachusetts at Amherst, USA.